AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ### Add HTML5 file type in the content library

 Authors can add HTML5 content as a .zip file to self-paced content.
 Learners can view the HTML5 content in the fluidic player.
 Author can add this HTML5 content to the self-paced module of a course and set the completion criteria.
-Authors can set the criteria for completing the HTML course in one of two ways: either the learner can mark it as complete themselves, or it will be marked as complete once they start the course.
+Authors can set the criteria for completing the HTML course in one of two ways:

+* The learner can mark it as complete themselves.
+* It will be marked as complete once they launch the course.

 To add the HTML file type(.zip) to the content library, follow these steps:

 1. In the author app, select **[!UICONTROL Create Content]** on the home page.
 1. In the **[!UICONTROL Content Library]** screen, select **[!UICONTROL Add]** > **[!UICONTROL Content]**.
 1. Type the name and description of the content.
-1. In the **[!UICONTROL Add Content File]** option, browse and select the HTML files(zipped as a folder).
+1. Select the **[!UICONTROL Add Content File]** option, then browse and select the HTML files(zipped as a folder).
-1. Upon the content added, you can see the content on the **[!UICONTROL Content Library]** section.
+1. Upon the content added, you can view the content on the **[!UICONTROL Content Library]** section.
-1. Select the HTML content and select **[!UICONTROL Edit]**.
+1. Select the HTML content and then select **[!UICONTROL Edit]**.
 1. Select any of the following options from the **[!UICONTROL Completion Criteria]** option.
    * **[!UICONTROL On Launching content]**: The course will be marked as complete automatically when the learner launches it.
    * **[!UICONTROL Learner marks complete]**: The learner has the option to mark the course as complete in the fluidic player.